kamataak/bspam/README.md

 # bspam

-# Speed-Accuracy Psychometric Modeling for Binomial Count Outcome Data with R
+# Speed-Accuracy Psychometric Modeling for Binomial Count Outcome Data

 `bspam` is an R package that contains functions to fit the speed-accuracy psychometric model for repeatedly measured count outcome